Layout

 The dynamic nature of Agile workflow makes it flexible, whereas the Waterfall approach keeps things under control.
 Product managers need to feel in control as they are ultimately responsible for the success or failure of the product.

-With an Agile framework, product managers often don’t have the authority to adjust strategies, make strategic decisions, and take full control of the product roadmap.
+With an Agile framework, product managers often don’t have the authority to adjust strategies, make strategic decisions, and take full control of the product management roadmap.
 In addition, because Agile doesn’t follow a rigid strategy, the possibilities to add features could be limitless – meaning product development might move from sprint to sprint with the product never getting completed.

 Insufficient Training